 Due to the variations in design, especially when it comes to the hull, different boats will behave differently in the water.
 For example, a J/24 will actually coast through the water longer than a J/70 when sailing head-to-wind, so one-to-one on your box will most likely not work in this fleet.
 A J/70 will stop quickly and take a long time to speed up again, so one-to-one on the box most of the time works in this fleet.
 It’s important to have a good feel for these differences and understand what you’re working with so that you’re able to plan and react to conditions and situations accordingly.
 The key is to become comfortable with how each boat reacts in all conditions before jumping into a regatta.
 I recommend trying to ping a starting line and doing a two-minute drill over and over.

 Practicing isn’t just important leading up to the first regatta, it’s important to do onsite, too.
 Get used to how the local conditions affect the new boat.
-If you want some tips on how to practice before a regatta, check out Quantum’s Doug Stewart recommendations.

 3. Memorize Tuning Guide and Learn the Set Up